MatthewCroughan/nixcfg/README.md

   [Packages/Derivations](https://nixos.org/manual/nix/unstable/expressions/derivations.html)
   that aren't in nixpkgs that I want to hack on.

-- `profiles/` - Integrated configs that should be usable on any system via import.
+- `profiles/` - Configurations that are often comprised of mixins that are intended to be imported into a given system.

 - `secrets/` - [`age`](https://github.com/FiloSottile/age) encrypted secrets,
   made possible by [`agenix`](https://github.com/ryantm/agenix)